 Let´s go, I am not paying for this.

 Simply put, animal cafes are mini zoos where you pay a fee to see more or less exotic animals.
 If the animals on exhibit are pets, they usually roam around the area freely, like cats or dogs.
 However, there are many other animal cafes with wild animals and some of them will be in cages, like meerkats or hedgehogs, and some others will be chained up, like owls.
 Oh, and forget about your favourite hot beverage, all you get is a crappy coffee from a vending machine.

 Why are pet cafes popular?

-According to different internet sources, it all comes to the human desire to have an animal companion but not being able to because
+According to different internet sources, it all comes down to the human desire to have an animal companion but not being able to because

 b) not having enough time to properly take care of the pet,

 c) not having enough room in your home to keep a pet.

 Pet cafes provide an environment in which humans can interact with animals for a little while.
 There is research out there that says interacting with animals is good for our mental health.
 This is the pet effect, and initially, it sounds like a great idea.
 But then, businesses start to pop out and with them come good and bad business practices.